novastone-vn/novastonevn-project-academy/_posts/2026-06-19-hidden-challenges-stone-startup.md

 Before a single slab arrives at your warehouse, you need a strategy to reach Fabricators, Contractors, Builders, and Designers.
 Acquiring those first few loyal customers is critical.

-A successful launch requires visibility.
-This means actively managing local and digital channels like **Google Business Profiles, Yelp, Houzz, and LinkedIn**, as well as engaging in local networking.
-If your target market cannot find you, even the best slabs will sit in your warehouse.
+A successful launch requires visibility where your customers actually look for suppliers.
+This means building a strong Google Business Profile, investing in a search-friendly website, maintaining an active LinkedIn presence, showcasing completed projects, and participating in industry events and local business networks.
+If fabricators, contractors, and designers can't find your company when they're evaluating suppliers, even the best slabs may remain in your warehouse.

 ---